EditCaption: Human-Refined SFT and HAE-DPO for Image Editing Instruction Synthesis: Problem Description and Methodology

 We address the task of editing instruction synthesis: given a source image $I_{\text{src}}$ and a target image $I_{\text{tgt}}$ representing a visual transformation, the goal is to generate a natural language instruction $y$ that precisely describes the editing operation required to transform $I_{\text{src}}$ into $I_{\text{tgt}}$.
 Formally, we seek a model $f_{\theta}$ such that: $y = f_{\theta}(I_{\text{src}}, I_{\text{tgt}})$.

-where $y$ should satisfy three properties: (1) Accuracy: the instruction must correctly describe the primary visual changes, including object attributes, spatial relationships, and editing actions, without hallucination; (2) Completeness: the instruction must cover all primary changes present in the transformation, without omission; (3) Clarity: the instruction must be unambiguous and executable, such that a user without access to $I_{\text{tgt}}$ can reliably perform the intended edit.
+where $y$ should satisfy three properties: (1) \textbf{Accuracy}: correctly describe all primary visual changes without hallucination; (2) \textbf{Completeness}: cover all primary changes without omission; (3) \textbf{Clarity}: be unambiguous and executable by a user without access to $I_{\text{tgt}}$.

-This task is fundamentally harder than single-image captioning.
-The model must reason about the difference between two images rather than describe either in isolation, requiring sensitivity to directional relationships, attribute-level changes, and viewpoint shifts—dimensions where general-purpose VLMs systematically underperform (see Section 4.2).
+This task is fundamentally harder than single-image captioning: the model must reason about the \textit{difference} between two images, requiring sensitivity to directional relationships, attribute-level changes, and viewpoint shifts.
+These failure modes are not symptoms of insufficient scale or prompt engineering—VLMs optimize for single-image token likelihood, a fundamentally different objective from spatial delta reasoning, and this misalignment persists across all tested models.